bmuschko/gradle-kubernetes-plugin/README.md

 ### On retry

-All tasks, as well as the `kubernetes` extension point, expose the `retry{}` closure.
-This allows the developer to define a common means, if used on the extension point, or a more granular way, if used on the task itself, to retry the internal task execution should things fail.
+All tasks, as well as the `kubernetes` extension point, implement the [RetryAware](https://github.com/bmuschko/gradle-kubernetes-plugin/blob/master/src/main/groovy/com/bmuschko/gradle/kubernetes/plugin/domain/RetryAware.groovy) trait.
+This allows the developer to define a common means, via the `retry{}` closure, to configure how tasks should be re-run.
+Developers can either define the `retry{}` closure on the _extension point_ or on the _task itself_ for more granular configurations.
+Some typical use-cases are as follows:

 When defined on the extension:
 ```